conghui/vary-grid-qfm/README.md

 ## Data dependency
 In the `src/acoustic-2d-fortran` and `src/acoustic-3d-fortran`, additional data are needed to run the program.
 The data is not public to others.
 You may ask [Bob](bob@sep.stanford.edu)'s permission if necessary.

+## Acknowledgment
+1. Many thanks Bob for handing over the 2D acoustic code and answering all questions.
+2. Thanks Yi Shen for deriving 3D elastic Q approximation formulations.
+3. Thanks Gustavo for discussing 3D elastic modeling.
+4. Thanks SEPLib and Madagascar repo for the code.
+Part of the code in this project is borrowed from Madagascar and SEPLib.
+Then I add my work on it.